nati-tewolde/car-dealership/README.md

-# Project Title
+# Car Dealership

-## Description of the Project
+## Project Overview

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Car Dealership is a Java-based command-line application that simulates the operations of a car dealership system.
+It allows users to browse and search a dealership’s vehicle inventory by various criteria such as price range, make/model, year, color, mileage, and type.
+Users can view all available vehicles, add new listings, or remove existing ones, with all updates automatically saved to a dealership data file.
 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to view all vehicles in the dealership's inventory, so that I can quickly scan available stock.
+- As a salesperson, I want to search for vehicles between a minimum and maximum price, so that I can show customers cars that fit their budget.
+- As a salesperson, I want to search by vehicle make and/or model, so that I can quickly locate specific brands.
+- As a salesperson, I want to filter vehicles between two years, so that I can show customers newer or older models.
+- As a salesperson, I want to find all vehicles of a given color, so that I can meet customer style preferences.
+- As a salesperson, I want to filter cars by mileage range, so that I can show vehicles with acceptable wear.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a salesperson, I want to find vehicles by their type, so that I can focus on what category the customer prefers.
+- As a manager, I want to add a new vehicle to the inventory, so that I can expand available listings.
+- As a manager, I want to remove a vehicle from inventory, so that I can keep the dealership's inventory accurate.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Instructions on how to set up and run the project using IntelliJ IDEA:

 ### Prerequisites